Northern Lights at the ICEHOTEL in Sweden

 The ICEHOTEL® is one of those places where even if you are not knowledgeable about Swedish Lapland or indeed Lapland at all, you will likely have heard of it or perhaps even know someone who has slept there.
 It is an accommodation option that we get asked about frequently and remains a bucket list experience for many.

 The hotel is constructed each season in the small village of Jukkasjärvi in Northern Sweden on the banks of the Torne River.
 It is from this river that the hundreds of blocks of ice are harvested to form this hotel.
 A truly breathtaking spectacle, the ICEHOTEL® develops each season, changing its scale and design but always boasting some truly amazing sights.

 The ICEHOTEL® is a large scale operation, yet still retains its magic through its incredible and ever more complex designs and by offering adventurous visitors a very special place to rest their head!

-Launched in 2016, the minds behind The ICEHOTEL® created a new year-round experience - the ICEHOTEL 365.
+The minds behind The ICEHOTEL® also created a new year-round experience - the ICEHOTEL 365.
 Complete with 20 beautiful ice suites, an ice bar and ice gallery, this hotel has been created like the original ICEHOTEL®, with inner walls made from ice blocks, but has some extra help to keep it at a perfect -5°C throughout the warmer months, too!
-Combining exterior concrete walls, steel pipes drilled into the permafrost below, powered by solar panels, and then thoroughly isolated, this is the world’s first permanent Ice hotel.About The ICEHOTEL®
+Combining exterior concrete walls, steel pipes drilled into the permafrost below, powered by solar panels, and then thoroughly isolated, this is the world’s first permanent Ice hotel.About Northern Lights at the ICEHOTEL in Sweden

 The ICEHOTEL® at Jukkasjärvi has the impressive claim of being the world’s first ice hotel and was developed from a concept beginning in 1989.
 A local businessman by the name of Yngve Bergqvist who ran a thriving tourism business in the summer decided to attract tourists in the winter by offering ice carving workshops and creating a small ice igloo as a gallery to showcase these designs.